AlpBayrak61/Weather-App/README.md

 # Weather-App
-Weather App that is made by using JavaScript
+Weather App that is made by using HTML, CSS, JavaScript